 As of this writing I own one new Leatherwood brand replica scope which is currently mounted on a caplock muzzle loader.
-I also have two original J.W.
+I also have three original J.W.
 Fecker scopes which are mounted on a couple of Browning BPCRs and a Steven’s Model 44 .22LR.

 Fundamentally, there are two scopes designs, internally adjustable and externally adjustable.
 Technology advancements have resulted in significant and numerous improvements and features since rifle telescopes first appeared in the mid to latter part of the 19th century.
 Modern scopes mounted on most hunting rifles are internally adjustable for windage and elevation.
 They typically are short in length with large diameter objective lenses made to gather lots of light, offer variable power (magnification) adjustments, long eye relief and many other high technology features.
 The mounts are generally spaced 4” to 5” apart and only serve to rigidly hold the scope from moving and connect it to the action and/or barrel.

 Moving forward, the most well known early 20th century supplier is Unertl, followed by Lyman, Winchester, and possibly Stevens.
 Less known are J. W. Fecker and R. A. Litschert.
 Several configurations included large diameter tube bodies, large objective lenses and high power options.
 Although no longer produced, many of these scopes are still being used and can provide very good service for long range silhouette and target competition.
 In fact many silhouette shooters prefer the older scopes to those available from current manufacturers, which can be more costly and may not offer adequate mounts in some cases.
 Of course the older models and mounts must meet the NRA rifle silhouette rules.

 With the recent addition of a very nice scope manufactured by D.Z.
 Arms, the list of current USA companies manufacturing externally adjustable scopes now stands at three.
-Montana Vintage Arms (MVA) D.Z.
-Arms and Romano Rifle Company are the only USA manufacturers I'm aware of.
+Montana Vintage Arms (MVA) and D.Z.
+Arms are the only USA manufacturers I'm aware of.
 R.H.O.
-Instruments and Parsons Scope Service no longer make scopes.
+Instruments, Romano Rifle Co. and Parsons Scope Service no longer make scopes.
 There are also a couple of brands imported into the USA by Leatherwood / Hi-Lux Optics and Dixie Gun Works.